A Quotient Homology Theory of Representation in Neural Networks: Prerequisites

 \subsection{Relative homology}

 While standard homology calculations are at this point quite familiar to machine learning researchers, the concept of relative homology is still rather unexplored in the machine learning literature.
 Intuitively, one of the main motivations behind relative homology is to understand how the homology groups of a space change as we glue a subspace from it.
-This is possible as long as $X$ and $S$ are compact Hausdorff and there is some neighborhood of $S$ which is a strong deformation retract to some closed neighborhood of $S$ (see \textbf{Theorem 2.14} and \textbf{Corollary 2.15} in \citet{vick2012homology}).
-Therefore, given this mild condition, we can use relative homology to study the homology groups of quotient spaces $X/S$.
+This is possible as long as $X$ and $S$ are compact Hausdorff and there is some neighborhood of $S$ which is a strong deformation retract to some closed neighborhood of $S$ (see \textbf{Theorem 2.14} and \textbf{Corollary 2.15} in \citet{vick2012homology}). {A space is compact if it can be covered by finitely many open sets or $X = \bigcup_{V\in F} V$, where $F$ is a finite set.
+A space is Hausdorff if any two points $x,y$ have neighborhoods $N(x),N(y)$ such that $N(x)\bigcap N(y) = \emptyset$. $S$ is a strong deformation retract of $N(S)$ if there is a map $G:N(S)\times [0,1] \to S$ such that $G(x,0)=x$, $G(x,1)\in S$ and $G(s,t) = s$ for $s\in S$}.
+Given these mild conditions, we can use relative homology to study the homology groups of quotient spaces $X/S$.

 The precise steps to calculate relative homology work as follows.
-If we have a simplicial complex of a space $V_\epsilon(X)$ we can associate a chain complex $C_k(X)$ containing all k-chains.
+If we have a simplicial complex of a space $V_\epsilon(X)$, we can associate a chain complex $C_k(X)$ containing all k-chains.
 Furthermore, we can associate a chain complex $C_k(S)$ to a subcomplex $S \subset X$.
 Finally, we also need to define a chain complex structure on the quotient $C_k(X,S) = C_k(X)/C_k(S)$.
-These objects fall inside of a short exact sequence,
+These objects fall inside of a short exact sequence {(which is characterized by the fact that the image of an arrow going into an element matches the kernel of an arrow going out of an element, for example $\text{Im}(i) = \ker (j)$ in the example below)},

 where $i$ is the inclusion $S \xhookrightarrow{} X$, and $j$ is the quotient map $j: X \to X/S$.

 What we would really like to have is a sequence between the quotients of the chain groups through some sort of boundary map like those used in standard homology calculations,